-(1) The Agency office tasked with conducting the election is operating under "mandatory telework" status
+(1) The Agency office tasked with conducting the election is operating under "mandatory telework" status conducting a mail-ballot election outside of the guidelines specified in San Diego Gas.

 As described above, the regional offices (including the subregional and resident offices) tasked with conducting the Board's representation elections previously were on mandatory telework due to the Covid-19 pandemic.
 The goal of mandating telework was to reduce interpersonal